jeferson-sb/portfolio/articles/a-short-guide-to-a11y.md

 ### Handling Focus

-The order in which elements receive the next or previous focus is called the **tab order**.
+The order in which elements receive the next or previous focus is called the <em>tab order</em>.
 The tab order is based on the DOM structure of your page.

 Native controls such as inputs, buttons, and selects are implicitly focusable which means they're automatically inserted in the tab order.